2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/002_ComputerScienceFundamentals/007_Extras.md

 ### Thread Safety

-Threads are concurrent execution are powerful tools in our "programmer's toolbox", but as with all powers, it has its own drawbacks.
+Threads and concurrent execution are powerful tools in our "programmer's toolbox", but as with all powers, it has its own drawbacks.

 #### Race conditions